Chart Color Schemes

 Infrastructure

-Ridgehaven has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally
+Ridgehaven has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified two projects likely impacting this region.
-Major initiatives include Tea Tree Gully Sustainable Sewers Program, Hope Valley Sporting Club Amenities Improvements, Golden Grove Neighbourhood Code Amendment, and Northern Adelaide Transport Study.
-The following details those most relevant.
+AreaSearch has identified two projects that may impact the area.
+Key projects are Tea Tree Gully Sustainable Sewers Program, Hope Valley Sporting Club Amenities Improvements, Golden Grove Neighbourhood Code Amendment, and Northern Adelaide Transport Study.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.